genular/pandora/README.md

 ## License

-`SIMON` is open-source software for more informations please check `LICENCE` file.
+`SIMON` is open-source software for more information please check `LICENCE` file.

 ## Citation